-Compliance Flexibility for Delays in Availability of Tier 3 or Tier 4 Vehicles – If the Executive Officer finds that there is a delay in availability of vehicles with engines meeting the Tier 3 or Tier 4 interim or final emission standards so that vehicles with Tier 3 or Tier 4 interim or final engines to meet a fleet’s needs are not available or not available in sufficient numbers or in a sufficient range of makes, models, and sizes, then the Executive Officer may grant an extension to the fleet from the requirements in section 2449.1.
+Compliance Flexibility for Delays in Availability of Tier 3 or Tier 4 Vehicles – If the Executive Officer finds that there is a delay in availability of vehicles with engines meeting the Tier 3 or Tier 4 interim or final emission standards so that vehicles with Tier 3 or Tier 4 interim or final engines to meet a fleet’s needs are not available or not available in sufficient numbers or in a sufficient range of makes, models, and sizes, then the Executive Officer may grant an extension to the fleet from the requirements in section 2449.1 and the requirements in sections 2449(d)(6)(E) and 2449(d)(6)(F).
 If such a delay affects a group of fleets, the Executive Officer may issue an extension to all fleets with similar characteristics.
 Any such delay must be documented based on verifiable information from the fleet regarding its vehicle needs and/or verifiable information from the equipment manufacturer, engine manufacturer, distributor, and/or dealer regarding the unavailability of appropriate vehicles with Tier 3 or Tier 4 interim or final engines.

-Exemption for Vehicles Awaiting Sale – Vehicles in the possession of dealers, financing companies, or other entities who do not intend to operate the vehicle nor offer the vehicle for hire, that are operated only to demonstrate functionality to potential buyers or to move short distances while awaiting sale or for maintenance purposes are exempt from all requirements in sections 2449, 2449.1, and 2449.2.
+Exemption for Vehicles Awaiting Sale – Vehicles in the possession of dealers, financing companies, or other entities who do not intend to operate the vehicle or offer the vehicle for hire, that are operated only to demonstrate functionality to potential buyers, to move short distances while awaiting sale, or for maintenance purposes are exempt from the requirements in sections 2449, 2449.1, and 2449.2, but must meet the sales disclosure requirements in section 2449(l).

 Exemption for Vehicle Used Over Half the Time for Agriculture – A vehicle that is used by its owner for agricultural operations for over half of its annual operating hours but that is not used exclusively for agricultural operations is exempt from the performance requirements in section 2449(d), 2449.1, and 2449.2, but still must be labeled and reported in accordance with sections 2449(f) and (g).
 Vehicles used exclusively for agricultural operations are completely exempt from the performance, labeling, and reporting requirements.
 A vehicle that is rented or leased for use by others is exempt only if it is exclusively used for agricultural operations.